Solar-Punk-Ltd/comment-system/README.md

 ### Writing and Reading

 Writing and reading reactions works in a similar way to the comments.
+The writeReactionsToIndex function now returns an UploadResult object, and readReactionsWithIndex always returns a MessagesWithIndex object (never undefined).
 Once the new reaction state and feedId is determined, it can be simply written as the latest feed update:

 ```javascript
 import { writeReactionsToIndex, readReactionsWithIndex, getReactionFeedId } from "@solarpunkltd/comment-system";